SofaPirate/Plaquette/extras/joss-paper/paper.md

 # Summary

-*Plaquette* is an open-source, object-oriented C++ framework for interactive design and experimentation on embedded microcontrollers, supporting a wide range of architectures including AVR, SAMD, STM32, and ESP32.
+*Plaquette* is an open-source, object-oriented C++ framework for interactive media experimentation and design on embedded microcontrollers, supporting a wide range of architectures including AVR, SAMD, STM32, and ESP32.
 It provides a signal-centric architecture and a suite of modular abstractions (oscillators, filters, units, and scheduling engines) that simplify the design of time-based behaviors.
 Its expressive syntax allows fast prototyping with multiple sensors, actuators, and real-time processes, enabling researchers and creative practitioners to experiment and design with complex interactive sytems.

 Beyond its technical contributions, *Plaquette* serves as a bridge between scientific research and creative practice.
-Its applications to interdisciplinary projects involving affective biofeedback and robotic behaviors demonstrate the framework’s flexible and robust infrastructure in support of creativity and experimentation in interactive media.
+Its applications to interdisciplinary research-creation [Loveless2019-How] projects involving affective biofeedback and robotic behaviors demonstrate the framework’s flexible and robust infrastructure in support of creativity and experimentation in interactive media.

 # Statement of Need